vishvAsa/sanskrit/vyAkaraNam/pANinIyam/paribhAShA/articles/vipratiShedhe_param/shabda-paratva-thesis_riShi-rAj-popat/02/2_7_Examples_of_DOI.md

 [^47]: 8.2.7 is asiddha with respect to 6.4.8 and 6.1.68 so it cannot be applied before them.

+60

-60Why then did Pāṇini need to say anything about DOI non-conflict at all?
+Why then did Pāṇini need to say anything about DOI non-conflict at all?
 Why did he prescribe  that the RHS be applied in such cases (cf. my interpretation of 1.4.2)?
 We will answer this  question while discussing the following examples.

 The tradition is not interested in such cases of non-conflict.

+## tisr̥ṇām
 (11) tri + ām – ‘three’ (feminine), genitive plural

- tri + ām
+(7.2.99 →) tri + (7.1.54→) ām

- 7.2.99 7.1.54

 7.2.99 tricaturoḥ striyāṁ tisr̥catasr̥: tri and catur are replaced with tisr̥ and catasr̥ respectively in the feminine.